DA finds 29 Mile Apartments shooting was in self-defense

 Deffenbaugh was pronounced dead at the scene.
 His death was ruled a homicide by gunshot wound to the chest by Mesa County Coroner Victor Yahn.
 Toxicology results showed Deffenbaugh had methamphetamine in his system.

-The autopsy also found Deffenbaugh had tattoos appearing to relate to white supremacy, inclusing a swastika on his chest.
+The autopsy also found Deffenbaugh had tattoos appearing to relate to white supremacy, including a swastika on his chest.

 According to the report, Deffenbaugh had several items on his person that could have been used for stabbing.